Skills Courses, 2015 – 2016

 Advanced Legal Research.
 Law 610.
 2 credits.
 This class takes place in a workshop setting, with students immediately using the skills they learn.
 A variety of sources are covered, including those available on Westlaw and Lexis, on free and inexpensive websites, and in print, and student compare the effectiveness of each.
 Students learn to conduct legislative history and administrative law research; other topics are decided by a class survey.
-The grade is based on participation, research assignments, a midterm exam, and an independent research project that students present to the class and explain in a short paper.
+The grade is based on participation, research assignments and an independent research project that students present to the class and explain in a short paper.

 Arbitration.
 LAW 610.
 2 credits.
 Introduces the law and practices of labor, employment, and commercial arbitration.
 Reading and discussion focus on federal and state statutes favoring arbitration, judicial review of arbitration awards, selection of arbitrators, and presentation of arbitration cases.
 Class project simulates advocacy in arbitration proceedings with an emphasis on effective representative techniques, highlighting differences between arbitration and traditional litigation.
 Students are graded on papers and participation.